Belzec extermination camp

 Between 430,000 and 500,000 Jews are believed to have been murdered by the SS at Bełżec.
 It was the third-deadliest extermination camp, exceeded only by Treblinka and Auschwitz.
-Only seven Jews performing slave labour with the camp's Sonderkommando survived World War II; and only Rudolf Reder became known, thanks to his official postwar testimony.
+Only seven Jews performing slave labour with the camp's Sonderkommando survived World War II.
+Only Rudolf Reder's experience there became known, thanks to his official postwar testimony.

 The lack of viable witnesses able to testify about the camp's operation is the primary reason why Bełżec is little known, despite the victim number count.
 Israeli historian David Silberklang writes that Belzec "was perhaps the place most representative of the totality and finality of the Nazi plans for Jews".

 Background

 In the Second Polish Republic, the village of Bełżec was situated between the two major cities in the southeastern part of the country including Lublin 47 mi northwest of Bełżec, and Lwów to the southeast (Lemberg, now Lviv, Ukraine) with the largest Jewish populations in the region.
 Bełżec fell within the German zone of occupation in accordance with the German-Soviet Pact against Poland.
 Originally, Jewish forced labour was brought into the area in April 1940 for the construction of military defence facilities of the German strategic plan codenamed Operation Otto against the Soviet advance beyond their common frontier following the Soviet invasion of 1939.

-In the territory of the so-called Nisko 'reservation', the city of Lublin became the hub of early Nazi transfer of about 95,000 German, Austrian, and Polish Jews expelled from the West and the General Government area.
+In the territory of the so-called Nisko "reservation", the city of Lublin became the hub of the early Nazi transfer of about 95,000 German, Austrian, and Polish Jews expelled from the West and the General Government area.
 The prisoners were put to work by the Schutzstaffel (SS) in the construction of anti-tank ditches (Burggraben) along the transitory Nazi-Soviet border.
 The Burggraben project was abandoned with the onset of Operation Barbarossa.
 On 13 October 1941, Heinrich Himmler gave the SS-and-Police Leader of Lublin, SS Brigadeführer Odilo Globočnik an order to start Germanizing the area around Zamość, which entailed the removal of Jews from the areas of future settlement.